-The check_collision service call triggers collision checking between the chosen gripper and the provided load carriers for each of the provided grasps.
+The check_collisions service call triggers collision checking between the chosen gripper and the provided load carriers for each of the provided grasps.
+Checking collisions with other objects is not possible with the stand-alone check_collisions service.
 The CollisionCheck module checks if the chosen gripper is in collision with at least one of the load carriers, when the TCP of the gripper is positioned in the grasp position.
 It is possible to check the collision with multiple load carriers simultaneously.
 The grasps which are in collision with any of the defined load carriers will be returned as colliding.

 The pre_grasp_offset can be used for additional collision checking.
 The pre-grasp offset P{off} is the offset between the grasp point P{grasp} and the pre-grasp position P{pre} in the grasp's coordinate frame (see Fig. 6.8).
-If the pre-grasp offset is defined, the grasp will be detected as colliding if the gripper is in collision with the load carrier at any point during motion from the pre-grasp position to the grasp position (assuming a linear movement).
+If the pre-grasp offset is defined, the grasp will be detected as colliding if the gripper is in collision at any point during motion from the pre-grasp position to the grasp position (assuming a linear movement).